 If you need a break from all the hustle and bustle of the city, head to one of Rotterdam’s parks or gardens.
 The Vroesenpark is a great option, as it’s one of the largest parks in the city.

-Or, if you’re looking for something a bit more subdued, check out the Keukenhof Gardens which is more suited for a day trip away from the city.
-You might have heard of it – it’s only the largest flower garden in Europe!
+Or, if you’re looking for something more subdued, check out the Keukenhof Gardens, which is more suited for a day trip away from the city.
+You might have heard of it – it’s only Europe’s most extensive flower garden!

 See Related: Best Vacations for a Group of Friends